OpenPoiesis/poietic-tool/Docs/Tool.md

 the `show` command or any of the `edit` sub-commands.
 Object reference can be given directly either as object ID or as object name.

-When an object ID is provided, it must exist in the current frame.
+When an object ID is provided, it must exist in the current plane.

 When an object name is provided and multiple objects carry the same name, then one of the objects is selected arbitrarily.
 It is advised to reference objects